btclib-org/btclib/regtest-lab/README.md

 Please install Bitcoin Core for your platform, following the instructions provided in windows.md, linux.md, or mac-os.md

 In general any command line must starts with `bitcoin-cli -regtest [...]` to use the regtest daemon process.
-In the GUI environment `bitcoin-cli -regtest` is already assumed and just `[...]` must be typed.
+In the GUI console environment `bitcoin-cli -regtest` is already assumed and just `[...]` must be typed.

 * to connect to one peculiar node of the network
    ```